persalys/persalys/python/doc/developer_manual/validation/validation.rst

       :align: center

 - click on 'Model definition' button of the diagram: an item 'Definition' appears
-    - add an input : the 'Probabilistic model definition' button of the diagram is enabled
+    - add an input: the 'Probabilistic model definition' button of the diagram is enabled
-    - add an output : the 'Model evaluation' button of the diagram is enabled
+    - add an output: the 'Model evaluation' button of the diagram is enabled

 - click on the 'Model evaluation' button of the diagram
     - a wizard appears, click on Cancel